benjaminmetzler/OpenRemoteHub/documentation/new_ir_components.md

 The above would send the DISPLAY IR code to the xbox.
 Your device will have different commands to use.

-Once the above is done you will need to update the mode jsons to call the new device.
+Once the above is done you will need to update the activity jsons to call the new device.
 Please refer to json/example* files for how to format the new commands as well as documentation/json_formate.md.